 Sheila teaches at the Institute for the Study of University Pedagogy at UT Mississauga.
 Recently she taught at the New College Writing Centre, UT, where she has served as Acting Director, Writing Room Coordinator, and Caribbean, African, Equity, and Solidarity Studies Writing Group Co-coordinator.
 She loves working one-on-one and facilitating workshops on all aspects of the writing and revision process.
 Sheila has also taught in Women and Gender Studies, Community-Engaged Learning, and Equity and Solidarity Studies.

 Author of two poetry collections, The Shape of a Throat and A Hat to Stop a Train, Sheila has been writing and publishing poetry since the early 1990s.
 She co-edited the anthology, The Art of Poetic Inquiry.
 Sheila’s writing has been recognized by such awards as the gritLIT Contest, the Pottersfield Portfolio Short Poem Contest, the Dan Sullivan Memorial Prize, and the Scarborough Arts Council Windows on Words Award.
-Her work has been published in The Antigonish Review, Contemporary Verse 2, Descant, Grain, Literary Review of Canada, The Malahat Review, New Quarterly, Room, Tessera, Toronto Quarterly, other journals and over half a dozen anthologies.
+Her work has been published in The Antigonish Review, Contemporary Verse 2, Descant, Grain, Literary Review of Canada, The Malahat Review, New Quarterly, Room, Tessera, Toronto Quarterly, other journals and many anthologies in Canada, Ireland, and the United States.